paepckehh/fsdd/README.md

 		delete all symlinks where the target does not resolve,

  --secure-hash [-H]
-		use Blake3 as cryptographic secure content hash function to avoid intentional designed abusive hash collisions
+		use SHA512/256 as cryptographic secure hash
+		to avoid intentional designed abusive hash collisions

  --fast-hash [-F]
-		10x faster and lightweight file content hashing [via xxh3/64 instead of Blake3]
+		10x faster and lightweight file content hashing [via xxh3/64 instead of SHA512/256]
 		WARNING: fast-hash-deduplication is not 100% intentional [preimage|abuse|collision] resistant
 ```